Wanda’s work touched so many people during her life. Even from a young age, her work spoke to many people.

 UNO is the state’s metropolitan university and home to the most racially and socioeconomically diverse student body in Nebraska.
 The School of the Arts is the No. 1 rated art program in the state and one of UNO’s fastest growing schools.
 Your generous gift to this scholarship helps honor Wanda’s legacy and supports the next generation of talented artists and storytellers.

-Please consider a gift to the Wanda Ewing Memorial Scholarship and give online.
+Please consider a gift to the fund by donating online.
+Visit the following link for the donation page: Wanda Ewing Memorial Scholarship

 The Ewing Family